 I have a wine cellar—a couple racks and shelves in an unfinished basement—with some great wines.
 It shares the space with my servers.
 They enjoy similar environments.

 My favorite liqueur is Eau de Vie de Poir.
 So good it’s not worth going into here.
+Look it up.
 My next favorite liqueur is Booker’s (single batch bourbon).
 It goes really well with Tillamook’s Mudslide.
 I’ve made limoncello a few times.
 I’d really like to make Eau de Vie.

-On principle, I avoid Microsoft and AOL whenever possible (AOwho?).
+On principle, I avoid Microsoft and AOL and Apple whenever possible (AOwho?).

 I study and speak—in descending order of useful ability—English, French, Italian, and Spanish.

-I have hundreds of CD’s but have managed to relegate them to crates in storage through the glorious magic of FLAC.
+I have hundreds or even thousands of CD’s but have managed to relegate them to crates in storage through the glorious magic of FLAC.

 I have a gaggle of computers and all the crap that goes with them.
 I own two domains and I run this site.
-So, yes; it’s all my fault.
+So, yes; around here it’s all my fault.